MichaelX-3553/Bookmark-MichaelX/README.md

 ### Useful resources

-- [Example resource 1](https://www.fonts.google.com) - This helped me get free online fonts.. it is very popular already, but i'd still like to outline that fact
+- [Google Fonts](https://www.fonts.google.com) - This helped me get free online fonts.. it is very popular already, but i'd still like to outline that fact

 ## Author